-NOTE 19 SUBSEQUENT EVENTS
+NOTE 17 SUBSEQUENT EVENTS

-As part of our commitment to return cash to shareholders, on October 17, 2022, the Board of Directors of the Company declared a quarterly cash supplemental dividend of \$0.235 per share on the Company's common stock, payable on December 1, 2022, to stockholders of record at the close of business on November 15, 2022.
-The payable date and record date of this supplemental dividend coincides with the dates applicable to the Company's base dividend of \$0.25 per share, which was declared on September 7, 2022.
+On October 17, 2023, the Board of Directors of the Company declared a quarterly cash supplemental dividend of \$0.17 per share on the Company's common stock, payable on December 4, 2023, to stockholders of record at the close of business on November 20, 2023.
+The payable date and record date of this supplemental dividend coincides with the dates applicable to the Company's base dividend of \$0.25 per share, which was declared on September 6, 2023.